Israeli army raids Gaza's Al Shifa Hospital

 The scale of Israel's military operation was not clear, although local Arabic media said Israeli forces had entered the hospital's main buildings.

-Earlier this week, US President Joe Biden warned that Israeli must exercise caution in any military operation at the hospital, saying “it must be protected”.
+Earlier this week, US President Joe Biden warned that Israel must exercise caution in any military operation at the hospital, saying “it must be protected”.

 Doctors inside the hospital said that patients, health workers and displaced people fear what will happen to them.